Skip to Navigation Skip to Content

 Drivers of Change

-Certain activities on the land and characteristics of a watershed that have a negative impact on a pond's water quality and ecosystem health are called stressors.
+Activities on the land and characteristics of a watershed may have potentially negative impacts on a pond’s water quality and ecosystem health.
+These activities and characteristics that have a negative impact are referred to as stressors.
 For example, a cranberry bog adjacent to a pond could be a stressor, as nutrients from fertilizers used to grow cranberries could be released into the pond.
 Similarly, golf courses may produce runoff carrying fertilizers and pesticides that travel to nearby ponds over the ground or through the groundwater.

 The most stressed ponds should be considered high priorities for monitoring and restoration activities, while the least stressed ponds should be considered for protection strategies.
-Listed below are the most stressed ponds on Cape Cod, followed by the least stressed ponds.
+The most and least stressed ponds on Cape Cod are listed below.

 Long Pond Yarmouth